jctillman/js-ml-workshop/readme.md

 3. After either choice, update the average value for the arm that you picked.
 4. Go back to 2, until you have run out of choices.

-In short, ɛ-greedy algorithm is just like a greedy algorithm most of the time: with probability (1-ɛ), it simply chooses what currently appears to it to be best.
+In short, the ɛ-greedy algorithm is just like a greedy algorithm most of the time: with probability (1-ɛ), it simply chooses what currently appears to it to be best.
 But some of the time, it will also choose a random action.
 So it usually exploits, but with probability ɛ explores.

 ### Reinforcement Learning -- Introduction

 The _n_ armed bandit is an example of a _non-associative_ learning problem.
 It is non-associative because good and bad actions are not associated with any particular states.
-A bad action is always bad, and a good action is always good.
+An action with low expected reward will always have low expected reward, and an action with a high expected reward always will as well.
 The full reinforcment learning problem, however, is _associative_.
-There can be in different states, and actions that are good in some states might not be good in others.
+There can be in different states, and actions that are likely to result in high returns in some states will not in other states.

 In a full reinforcement learning problem, the thing learning and making decisions, which is controlled by the algorithm, is called the _agent_.
 The thing it interacts with is called the _environment_.
 Agent and environment interact over the course of a series of discrete time steps.
 The series terminates when the training episode ends, although there are usually many training episodes.